raymondclowe/EasyOTP/README.md

 Pre-built Windows executables are available from the [Releases](https://github.com/raymondclowe/EasyOTP/releases) page.
 The executable is self-signed with a certificate specific to this project.

+> **Note:** macOS, Linux `.deb`, and Raspberry Pi (arm64) archives are now published alongside the Windows build.
+These additional binaries are produced automatically and have **not** been manually tested on real hardware; treat them as experimental and prefer building from source if you need a verified release on those platforms.

 #### Security Options

 Since the executable is self-signed (not from a commercial Certificate Authority), Windows SmartScreen will show a warning.
 You have several options: